Language with Vision: a Study on Grounded Word and Sentence Embeddings: Visually Grounded Word Embeddings

 \section{Visually Grounded Word Embeddings}

-In this section, we explain our visual grounding model and how it computes the visually grounded version of all the textual word vectors.
-For \((S_j,I_j) \in D\), let \(S_j=[w_1,w_2 \cdots w_n]\) be a textual caption with $n$ words describing its corresponding image with the image vector $I_j$ (extracted from a pre-trained CNN model) in the dataset $D$.
+In this section, we explain our visual grounding approach and how it can be used to generate visually grounded word representations from textual word embeddings.
+For \((S_j,I_j) \in D\), let \(S_j=[w_1,w_2 \cdots w_n]\) be a textual caption with $n$ words describing its corresponding image with the image vector $I_j$ in the dataset $D$. {The image vector $I_j$ is obtained by feeding the image into a pre-trained convolutional neural network (CNN) model.
+A CNN is a family of neural networks designed for processing images with a grid-like topology that extracts local information and aggregates them through multiple layers of learnable parameters.
+CNNs are usually trained on a large set of images annotated by human raters to classify images into many classes (e.g., \textit{dog}, \textit{horse}, and \textit{car}).
+Once they are trained, they can be used to encode images into dense and meaningful numerical representations that correspond well to human intuitions \citep{bracci2019ventral, Lazaridou2017MultimodalText}}.
 Let $t_i\in \mathbb{R}^d$ be a textual embedding of the word $w_i$, which has been obtained by a pre-trained word embedding model $T_e:w_i\mapsto t_i$ (e.g., Fasttext).
-The goal is to learn the mapping ${M}$ to visually ground any textual word vector $t_i$ in its corresponding image vector $I_j$ and obtain the grounded embedding $g_i \in \mathbb{R}^c$ of the word $w_i$.
-The mapping $M$ ideally should: a) preserve the abstract knowledge from co-occurrence statistics captured by textual embeddings, and b) align the textual embeddings with their real world relations available in images.
+The goal is to learn a linear mapping ${M}$ to visually ground any textual word vector $t_i$ in its corresponding image vector $I_j$ and obtain the visually grounded embedding $g_i \in \mathbb{R}^c$ of the word $w_i$. {The learned mapping $M$ will linearly adjust the textual word embeddings based on the information in images.} This mapping ideally should: a) preserve the abstract knowledge from co-occurrence statistics captured by textual embeddings {trained on large textual corpora, and b) align the textual embeddings with their corresponding visual properties available in images}.
 This way, the grounded embeddings will benefit both concrete and abstract words \citep{shahmohammadi2021learning}.
 While it may seem intuitive to learn both modalities in a shared feature space, we argue that such approaches, unfortunately, are more likely to cause the grounded embeddings to lose the abstract knowledge from textual co-occurrences and therefore suffer from a bias towards concrete words as reported by \citet{park-myaeng-2017-computational}.